-- Did you have a favorite character in this version of "The Nutcracker?"
-There were a lot of characters mentioned in this story, but we met a few on stage.
-How many characters can you remember?
+1.)
+Did you have a favorite character in this version of "The Nutcracker?"

+- 2.)
+There were a lot of characters mentioned in this story, but we met a few on stage. - 3.)
 Clara showed generosity when she shared her money with the child who dropped their ice cream cone.
-Can you think of another way that you could be generous or kind to a friend or even a stranger?
-If you were going to make up your very own fiction story, who would star in your story?
-Do you remember the name of the big event that Clara and her family visited?
+Can you think of another way that you could be generous or kind to a friend or even a stranger? - 4.)
+If you were going to make up your very own fiction story, who would star in your story? - 5.)
+Do you remember the name of the big event that Clara and her family visited? - 6.)
 Can you remember any of the sweet treats that they got to try?
-Or any of the other - 7.)
+Or any of the other things they saw at The Pike?
+Teachers may have students draw what they would have picked at the World's Fair on the attached worksheet.

+7.)
 Suggested Activity: